Rhode Island Comic Con: A Crash Course

 RICC often partners with a local brewery to create a con-specific brew, so be on the lookout for it at the concession stands as well as the after parties on Friday and Saturday evenings (two more activities I’d highly recommend).
 Cheers!

 Bringing a purse or backpack will mean bag checks, which will mean longer waiting time to get in to the facilities.
 I know I just told you to bring water, but if you’re mostly bringing in smaller items, think about keeping them in hand or in pockets until you’re inside and can use the plastic bags you will acquire from buying things.
 Which is a nice segue to…

 9. Prepare to spend money.

 “Yea, right,” you say, “I already spent enough on the admission ticket and various photo ops and/or signings!”
-But don’t say I didn’t warn you when you catch yourself on the arena floor swiping your credit card for that awesome Tardis coffee mug, adorable Khaleesi Funko Pop doll or that special issue of "The Flash #9."
-(I know that last one is not a real thing, comic aficionados, so please don’t come for me.)
+But don’t say I didn’t warn you when you catch yourself on the arena floor swiping your credit card for that awesome Tardis coffee mug or adorable Khaleesi Funko Pop doll.

 It’s a long day.
-Too much precious battery power is spent documenting everything on Snapchat.
+Too much precious battery power is spent documenting everything on Instagram.
 (Cue the shameless plug: Follow us at @rimonthly to see what we get up to at the con.)
-'Nuff said.

-So go forth, my dear Padawans, and enjoy your very first Comic Con adventure!
+So, go forth, my dear Padawans, and enjoy your very first Comic Con adventure (tickets are still available here)!
 If you do it right, I can almost guarantee it won’t be your last.